 Tip #1.
-Store "Devil" or "Mild" Mountain Pepper in a dry place for maintenance of milling attributes.
+Store "Devil" Mountain Peppercorns in a dry place for maintenance of milling attributes.
 When kept dry the peppercorns

 have a shelf-life of three years If your peppers have picked up some moisture and are not gringing well in your pepper

 mill, then you can re-dry them.
 Heat an oven to 180 deg C., and then turn off.
-Place peppers on a flat baking
+Place peppers on a flat baking tray and

-in your pepper mill or grinder.
+peppercorns in your pepper mill or grinder.
 Don't just add ground pepper after the meal is cooked.
 The ground peppercorns

 are excellent in cooked bases for pasta sauces or soups.
-If you are sauteing onions, grind the peppercorns directly into the pan.
+If you are sauteing onions, grind the peppercorns directly

 Tip #5.
 A coarse-grind is better for extracting all the flavours of our peppers.